Seed Awards in Humanities and Social Science: people we've funded

 Failing babies: poverty, maternity and healthcare in the 20th century

-This pilot provides the first phase of a larger project on the international history of antenatal care.
-It will examine why poor women in the US and UK have consistently been less likely to access state and voluntary health services than their wealthier counterparts.
+This pilot is the first phase of a larger project on the international history of antenatal care.
+It will examine why poor women in the USA and UK have consistently been less likely to access state and voluntary health services than their wealthier counterparts.

 The outcomes will be shared with historical, medical and political audiences.
 This pilot will create a sustainable interdisciplinary scholarly network and the foundation for a larger funding bid.